nielspeter/embedded-redis/README.md

 Redis version
 ==============

 RedisServer runs os-dependent executable enclosed in jar.

-Currently is uses:
+Currently it includes the following binaries:

 - Redis 2.8.5 in case of Linux/Mac OS X